 Beckton leaned out sideways and pulled the gun into his shoulder in one movement.
 He placed a little nugget of his attention right between the two burning coals that seemed to serve as the creature's eyes and pulled the trigger.
-The gun shivered a little, but it didn't kick, then a tightly spiralling helix of white bolts blazed out of the barrel and through the target.
+The gun shivered a little instead of kicking, but still sent a tightly spiralling helix of white bolts blazing out of the barrel and through the target.

-It roared soundlessly and hit them with another punch of flame, but Beckton was safely behind the workbench.
-He worked the bolt, seeing the brass cartridge eject, and listened carefully.
-There was some yelling, and then whizzes, cracks and flat thuds indicated that mortal men had joined the fray.
+It roared soundlessly back and hit them with another punch of flame, merely heating the air above Beckton who was safely behind the workbench.
+He worked the bolt, watching a brass cartridge eject, and listened carefully.
+There was some yelling, and then whizzes, cracks and flat thuds against his cover that indicated mortal men had joined the fray.
 That was fine.
 He popped up over, saw two in the edge of the doorway, and targeted both with a squeeze of the trigger.

-Both dropped soundlessly.
+Both dropped like puppets whose strings had been cut away.
 Beckton shivered and dropped back down behind cover.
-This was like using a Maxim gun against archers.
+It was too easy.

 As noted before, Magic Missile is a damage-dealing spell that fires bolts of arcane force.
 It provides dependable armour-piercing (when applicable) damage that is never quite spectacular.
 Because of this, it doesn't put much of a dent in this unknown fiery enemy - but it's more than enough to deal with two men protected only by overcoats.